-Try to take your cuttings in the morning; this will put less stress on the herbs.
-Disinfect your cutting tools with rubbing alcohol before you cut and after each cut to prevent the spread of disease.
+Try to take your cuttings in the morning as this will put less stress on the herbs.
+Disinfect your cutting tools with rubbing alcohol before and after each cut to prevent the spread of disease.
 Make the cut under a node (where the leaves join the stem).
 Take a 4-6 inch cutting.
 Pinch off the leaves on the bottom 2 inches of your cutting.
 This is where the new roots will emerge.

 Root Out the Cuttings

-After you have made the cuttings you can root them out in a glass of water or plant them in a growing medium.
-For both methods, you will need to cover the cuttings with plastic to help the cuttings retain moisture.
+After you have made the cuttings, you can root them out in a glass of water or plant them in a growing medium.
+For both methods, you will need to cover the cuttings with plastic to help them retain moisture.

-Place the cuttings in a glass and fill with enough water to cover the stems.
+Place the cuttings in a glass and fill it with enough water to cover the stems.
 No leaves should be in the water.
 Cover the jar of cuttings with a plastic zip bag and set it in a bright area.
-You should have enough roots on the cuttings in about 3-4 weeks.
+The cuttings should develop enough roots in about 3-4 weeks.
 At this point, you can pot them up.

 About the Author

 Debbie Wolfe is a mom of two rambunctious boys, wife, and work-at-home mom from Georgia.
 In her free time (when there is such a thing), she is in the garden or hidden away reading the latest post-apocalyptic sci-fi drama!
-As interests, Debbie is an obsessive crafter, home chef, and gardener.
-She is a freelance writer, blogger, and is a co-author and photographer behind the garden blog, The Prudent Garden; a collection of tips, crafts, and articles that highlight home gardening.
+As for interests, Debbie is an obsessive crafter, home chef, and gardener.
+She is a freelance writer, blogger, and is a co-author and photographer behind the garden blog The Prudent Garden: a collection of tips, crafts, and articles that highlight home gardening.